apache/metron/metron-platform/metron-parsers/README.md

 * org.apache.metron.parsers.syslog.Syslog5424Parser : Parse Syslog RFC 5424 messages

 ### Grok Parser Adapters
-Grok parser adapters are designed primarly for someone who is not a Java coder for quickly standing up a parser adapter for lower velocity topologies.
+Grok parser adapters are designed primarily for someone who is not a Java coder for quickly standing up a parser adapter for lower velocity topologies.
 Grok relies on Regex for message parsing, which is much slower than purpose-built Java parsers, but is more extensible.
-Grok parsers are defined via a config file and the topplogy does not need to be recombiled in order to make changes to them.
-An example of a Grok perser is:
+Grok parsers are defined via a config file and the topplogy does not need to be recompiled in order to make changes to them.
+Example of a Grok parsers are:

-* org.apache.metron.parsers.GrokParser
+* org.apache.metron.parsers.GrokParser and org.apache.metron.parsers.websphere.GrokWebSphereParser

+Parsers that derive from GrokParser typically allow the GrokParser to parse the messages, and then override the methods for postParse to do further parsing.
+When this is the case, and the Parser has not overridden `parse(byte[])` or `parseResultOptional(byte[])` these parsers will gain support for treating byte[] input as multiple lines, with each line parsed as a separate message ( and returned as such).
+This is enabled by using the `"multiline":"true"` Parser configuration option.

 For more information on the Grok project please refer to the following link: